Otite-Git/Otite-Git/README.md

 <br />

- A Cloud SME with experience in Solution Architecture, Technical Business Analysis, Cloud Development, Design and Python Programming Language.
-I have designed developed and scaled solutions using Python and AWS services such as EC2, Kineses, RDS, Terraform, Docker and general AWS services.
+ A software and cloud engineering professional.
+I have designed, developed and scaled solutions using programming langauge, AWS services  such as Amazon API Gateway EC2, Cloud Formation, AWS CodeBuild AWS Kineses, RDS, Terraform and Docker Containerisation services.
 Apart from that I like getting involved in creative innovations, solutioning and problem solving.<!--✌-->